Ravencentric/ravencentric.github.io/content/projects.md

 I was dealing with archive files of various formats and scripting against them quickly became an annoying dance of if-else branches to handle the fact that [tarfile][tarfile], [zipfile][zipfile], [py7zr][py7zr], and [rarfile][rarfile] all behave differently despite doing the same basic things.
-So I wrote archivefile.
+So I wrote `archivefile`.

 On a high level, `ArchiveFile` is defined by a protocol with an API that covers the common functionality.
 It’s somewhat inspired by [pathlib][pathlib], which I think is